pnp/sharing-is-caring/pnp-sic-contribution-guidance.md

 Personal and hands-on guidance is available to you for completing your very first OfficeDevPnP contribution.

-The Sharing-Is-Caring repository provides the opportunity to walk you through, from start to finish, your first OfficeDevPnP pull request and it even counts as an official contribution, putting your name on the contributor list for that month!
+The Sharing-Is-Caring repository provides the opportunity to walk you through, from start to finish, your first OfficeDevPnP pull request and the contribution tutorial will even count as an official contribution, placing your name on the contributor list for that month!

-The following hands-on Sharing-Is-Caring tutorials are available:
+The following Sharing-Is-Caring first time contribution tutorials are available:

 ### Monthly scheduled live, hands-on tutorial
 Each month, a pre-scheduled, live hands-on session is available for first time OfficeDevPnP contributions.